 Your initial consultation with a workers’ compensation attorney is going to include three main parts.
 First, the attorney will review your case based on your testimony and the materials you provide.
 Next, they will go over what you should expect from the future of your case, including your immediate next step.
 And finally, you will be given the opportunity to ask any remaining questions you may have.

 My name is Geoffrey Hillsberg, and I have been solely practicing workers’ compensation in the state of Pennsylvania since 1995.
-If you have been injured while on the job, please contact my law office today to set up your free consultation.
+If you have been injured while on the job in Delaware County, please contact my law office today to set up your free consultation.
 I will put my decades of experience to work fighting for your right to compensation.

 The advice offered above is general in nature and may not be applicable to every case.
 Consultation with an attorney is highly recommended.
 Reliance on this advice does not represent the formation of an attorney-client relationship in the absence of a fee agreement with Mr. Hillsberg.